hedysnike/Audio-Player/README.md

 Full-Stack Audio Player App built with S3 / Prisma / Next.js

-With built in Youtube Download which uploads Youtube Link to S3 at highest Quality
+With builTin Youtube Download which uploads Youtube Link to S3 at highest Quality

 Link To the site https://audiov2.vercel.app/